tamb/substate/README.md

 ## Updates to come
 1. Updated documentation on events
 2. Additional documentation on the "| no docs |" sections
-3. Changed Event Names to a standardized format
-4. documentation on special array methods for state
+3. documentation on special array methods for state